unChaz/sci-fi-5e/srd/classes/monk.md

 ##  Timeless Body

-At 15th level, your ki sustains you so that you suffer none of the frailty of old age, and you can’t be aged.
+At 15th level, your ki sustains you so that you suffer none of the frailty of old age, and you can't be aged.
 You can still die of old age, however.
 In addition, you no longer need food or water.

 ##  Empty Body

 Beginning at 18th level, you can use your action to spend 4 ki points to become invisible for 1 minute.
 During that time, you also have resistance to all damage but force damage.

 Additionally, you can spend 8 ki points to cast the *astral projection* tek skill, without needing material components.
-When you do so, you can’t take any other creatures with you.
+When you do so, you can't take any other creatures with you.

 ##  Perfect Self